nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Deleting a Person

 <div markdown="span" class="alert alert-info">:information_source:
-Prerequisites: Have a contact list with multiple entries.
+Prerequisites: Have a contact list with entries.
 </div>
   2. Test Case: `delete 1`
      **Expected:** First contact is deleted from the list.
 The status message shows details of the deletion.